hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 the Vault cluster is managed, for example how it is sealed and unsealed, replicated, etc.

-When an external Vault cluster is configured along with the External Services installation mode, the product becomes fully stateless and can be run in a hot-standby configuration to provide failover.
+When an external Vault cluster is configured along with the External Services installation mode, Private Terraform Enterprise becomes fully stateless and can be run in a hot-standby configuration to provide failover.

 ## Setup